steinwurf/build-images/README.rst

     LABEL org.opencontainers.image.source https://github.com/steinwurf/build-images

-If you want to push the image to GHCR, login to the registry with your github account from the command-line.
+If you want to push the image to GHCR, login to the registry with your GitHub account from the command-line.
 You can follow this `guide <https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry>`_